-- 3.12.6.4 A misrepresentation of Providers on the MCO's Provider Directory may be determined by the STATE to be an intentional misrepresentation in order to induce Beneficiaries to select the MCO. - 3.12.6.5 The MCO must identify whether the Network Provider is accepting new patients.
+- 3.12.6.4 A misrepresentation of Providers on the MCO's Provider Directory may be determined by the STATE to be an intentional misrepresentation in order to induce Beneficiaries to select the MCO. - 3.12.6.5 The MCO must identify whether the Network Provider is accepting new patients. - 3.12.6.6 The Provider directory shall include a phone number where an Enrollee may call to verify or receive current information and shall be updated: - If In paper format, at least monthly, if the MCO does not have a mobile-enabled electronic directory, or quarterly if the MCO has a mobile-enabled electronic directory, and - If in electronic format, no later than thirty (30) calendar days after the MCO receives updated Network Provider information.
+[42 CFR 438.10(h)(3)(i)(A)]

-- 3.12.6.6 The Provider directory shall include a phone number where an Enrollee may call to verify or receive current information and shall be updated: - If In paper format, at least monthly, and - If in electronic format, no later than thirty (30) calendar days after the MCO receives updated Network Provider information. - 3.12.6.7 The Provider directory document must be posted on the MCO's web site.
+- 3.12.6.7 The Provider directory document must be posted on the MCO's web site.
 The document must meet all of the Provider Directory Guidelines and may not differ from the STATE-approved paper copy.
 The MCO web site must include the Provider Directory as a machine readable file, in a format specified by CMS.
 [42 CFR §438.10(h)(4)] - 3.12.6.8 The MCO must provide a list of EW service Providers who are available to eligible Enrollees based on the Enrollee's place of residence.
 If the MCO uses an open network of all MHCP enrolled providers for some or all service types, the MCO must state on the list that additional providers from other areas of the State are available and a telephone number to call to find out the names of additional providers the Enrollee may use.
 This EW list shall be updated annually and shall include a phone number where an Enrollee may call to verify or receive current information.
 The MCO may choose to include EW service providers in the Provider Directory.
 See also section 6.1.25.3, Elderly Waiver Provider Contracting. - 3.12.6.9 If the MCO limits access to Providers by use of a Care System model, the MCO must describe which Providers are available to Enrollees based on Care System enrollment.